leonp/leonp.github.io/_work/managing-self-service-project.md

 - A detailed report
 - Web app mock ups

-We’d use in the procurement and development phases in the project, saving us time and money later down the road.
+We’d use these later in the project:

+- The report formed the basis of our request for proposal and helped define what the app would do, and how
+- We used the mock ups in the development phase, saving design work later

 Read more: [A 5 day sprint with Clear Left exploring library self-service machine software](/2016/02/5-day-sprint-clear-left-self-service/)